HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ### Alternative B: VScode (can work, but if you already configured your environment in a weird way it might be hard for us to debug)
 1. download [VScode](https://code.visualstudio.com/)
 2. install the Python extension for VSCode (https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-3. clone this repo and open it with VScode
+3. clone this repo **(on Windows: dont clone into the WSL subsystem, it wont work!)** and open it with VScode
 4. shift + command + P -> >Python: Create Environment -> Venv -> select your python version (e.g. Python 3.12.6) -> select requirements.txt -> confirm

 ### Alternative C: Command Line (hard, because you get no help with setup from the IDE and do everything yourself from the terminal)